-Per the current plan, the \$2.3 billion Myriad Botanical Resort will be one of the premier gaming resort destinations in the country, and the only one featuring a botanical theme.
+Per the current plan, the \$1.3 billion Myriad Botanical Resort would be one of the premier gaming resort destinations in the country, and the only one featuring a botanical theme.
 The botanical displays will be used to present an assembly of activities that are proven magnets for resort leisure travelers.

-The 513-acre development site is conveniently located just north of Tunica, off of Old Highway 61.
-The primary access road is expected to be directly linked to Highway 61, the main north/south thoroughfare in the area.
+The 513-acre development site is conveniently located just north of Tunica.
+Highway 61, the main north/south thoroughfare in the area, is expected to provide direct access to the property via a primary access road (Prichard Road).

-The plan exhibits two high-end casino hotel centers situated to be easily accessible from the parking structures and surface parking lots.
-Each 80,000 sq. ft. gaming floor will offer about 1,500 slot machines, 60 table games and a full-service poker room, with quality standards and themeing consistent with the entire resort.
-The two 500-room casino hotels will be structured to accommodate the overnight gaming patron with oversized standard rooms, upgraded baths and various suite options.
+The plan exhibits a large high-end casino center with 160,000 square feet of gaming space, containing roughly 3,000 slot machines, 120 table games and a full-service poker room, with quality standards and a theme consistent with the entire resort.
+The 1000-room casino hotel would be structured to accommodate the overnight gaming patron with oversized standard rooms, upgraded baths and various suite options.

-The property is expected to offer about 600,000 sq. ft. of functional exhibit, convention and meeting space located in the Myriad Palace Convention Hotel.
-The space will be supported by a professional meeting planning department offering state-of-the-art production and audio/visual equipment.
-The 1,200-room convention hotel will primarily accommodate the convention and resort leisure guests featuring a standard of luxury currently not available in Tunica or the surrounding area.
-The convention hotel is structured and situated to allow guests to take advantage of the resort amenities including the water/snow park, family entertainment center, spa and golf course.
+The property is expected to offer a 1500,000 square foot convention center located in the Myriad Palace Convention Hotel.
+A professional meeting-planning department offering state-of-the-art production and audio/visual equipment will support the space.
+The 600-room convention hotel would primarily accommodate the convention and resort leisure guests featuring a standard of luxury currently not available in Tunica or the surrounding area.
+The convention hotel is structured and situated to allow guests to take advantage of the resort amenities including the water/snow park, spa and golf course complex.

-The resort is expected to feature a championship caliber golf course and academy, including a pro shop with resident golf professional, full-service practice facility, TopGolf practice facility and appropriate food and beverage offering.
+The resort is expected to feature a championship caliber golf course and academy, including a pro shop with resident golf professional, full-service practice facility, and appropriate food and beverage offering.
 The current plan exhibits a truly unique 7,000-yard golf course concept designed to take advantage of the underlying botanical theme, utilizing tropical landscaping and water features.
 The goal of the development team was to create a unique golfing experience using never-before-tried design elements such as bamboo and other materials.
-The plan calls for a portion of the course to be under a dome structure forming a golf broadcast venue, again, featuring elements of the botanical theme.

-In order to penetrate the resort leisure market segment, the development is expected to offer a water/snow park and family entertainment center ("FEC").
+In order to penetrate the resort leisure market segment, the development is expected to offer a water/snow park.
 The proposed 5-acre waterpark includes about 5 major water attractions enclosed in a climate controlled facility open 365 days of the year.
-The snow park will be enclosed in a 450,000 sq. ft.
-Snow Globe with artificial slopes for skiing and snowboarding as well as an ice-skating rink and winter-themed village for shopping and eating.
-The snow park will also feature ice caverns designed to provide a climbing and exploring adventure for children.
-The FEC will offer an array of interactive games, rides and attractions housed in a 100,000 sq. ft. facility.
-The FEC will offer some of the latest rides in a fully themed environment together with traditional interactive attractions such as Go Carts, a skateboard park and 10-pin bowling alley along with several food and beverage outlets.
+The proposed 450,000 square foot snow park would feature artificial slopes for skiing and snowboarding as well as an ice skating rink.
+Additional, the property is expected to offer a full-service spa and fitness facility in connection with the convention hotel.
+The convention hotel spa would offer the typical treatments such as massage therapy, body treatments and other hydrotherapy.